netidx/netidx-book/src/administration/configuration.md

   here is rejected at config-load time because that's an instruction to *bind*, not an advertisable address.

-- bind_addr: The socket address that the server will actually bind to on the local machine.
-Defaults to the IP from `addr`.
-Set this when the server is behind a NAT or has multiple interfaces and you want it to bind to a specific private address while advertising the public one.
+- bind_addr: The IP address that the server actually binds on the local machine; it uses the port from `addr`.
+In a hand-written file the default is the unspecified address (`0.0.0.0`), meaning all IPv4 interfaces.
+The installer writes an explicit bind address, normally the advertised IP.
+Set it explicitly for NAT or multi-interface hosts.
-  `0.0.0.0` is permitted *here* (it means listen on every interface).

   For `Local` auth, both `addr` and `bind_addr` must be loopback — mixing loopback with non-loopback addresses is rejected.